nmsalvatore/sage/README.md

 sage timer potato                   # runs 55 minute timer because it was updated above
 ```

-To view all of your custom timers, use `sage timer list`.
+To view all of your custom timers, use `sage timers`.

 To delete a custom timer, use `sage timer delete <custom_name>`.
 If I
 wanted to delete `potato` for instance, I'd use `sage timer delete